ebzzry/ebzzry.github.io/lambda-calculus.md

 That is, `x` is the predecessor of `y`, if and only if, `y` is the successor of `x`.

-So, to determine the predecessor of a number `x`, we create a pair like above, then select the second element.
+So, to determine the predecessor of a number `x`, you create a pair like above, then select the second element.

 Let's define some basic units.
 A pair looks like: